-At Coombe Road Primary School we have developed the curriculum to cover the range of skills and knowledge contained within the new National Curriculum which came into use in September 2014.
-Parents looking at our topic webs will see at which points in the school their children will be meeting the skills, knowledge and experiences.
+At Coombe Road Primary School we have developed the curriculum to cover the range of skills and knowledge contained within the National Curriculum.
+Parents looking at our subject webs will see at which points in the school their children will be meeting the skills, knowledge and experiences.

 We want our children:

-- to be reflective about their own beliefs, religious or otherwise, to inform their perspective on life and their interest in and respect for different people’s faiths, feelings and values.
+- to be reflective about their own beliefs, religious or otherwise, to inform their perspective on life and their interest in and respect for different people’s faiths, feelings and values;

-- to have a sense of enjoyment and fascination in learning about themselves, others and the world around them.
+- to have a sense of enjoyment and fascination in learning about themselves, others and the world around them;

-- to use imagination and creativity in their learning.
+- to use imagination and creativity in their learning;

-- to be willing to reflect on their experiences.
+- to be willing to reflect on their experiences;

-- to have the ability to recognise the difference between right and wrong, readily apply this understanding in their own lives and, in so doing, respect the civil and criminal law of England.
+- to have the ability to recognise the difference between right and wrong, readily apply this understanding in their own lives and, in so doing, respect the civil and criminal law of England;

-- to understand the consequences of their behaviour and actions.
+- to understand the consequences of their behaviour and actions;

-- to show interest in investigating and offering reasoned views about moral and ethical issues, and to be able to understand and appreciate the viewpoints of others on these issues.
+- to show interest in investigating and offering reasoned views about moral and ethical issues, and to be able to understand and appreciate the viewpoints of others on these issues;

-- use a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds.
+- use a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds;

-- to show willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively.
+- to show willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively;

-- to show acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+- to show acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs;

-- to develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
+- to develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain;

-- to show understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others.
+- to show understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others;

-- to show understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain.
+- to show understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain;

-- to have knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain.
+- to have knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain;

-ART & DESIGN:
+ART & DESIGN